Lease / Licence Consent to Use

 Easements Access to Waters

-The owner of the fishery has to free passage fish to his fishery and the right to catch fish finding its way there.
-This is of course subject to fisheries legislation.
+The owner of the fishery has to free passage fish to his fishery and the right to catch fish that finds their way there.
+This is, of course, subject to fisheries legislation.

-The owner of a fishery does not necessarily have a right to use the adjoining land / bank for the purpose of taking fish where this can be done without interfering with the adjacent shore, such as by a boat.
+The owner of a fishery does not necessarily have a right to use the adjoining land/bank for the purpose of taking fish where, which can be done without interfering with the adjacent shore, such as by a boat.

-A right to use a fishing path or other right to use the banks can be acquired by as an easement to the fishery by 20 (12) years’ continuous use, provided the conditions for an easement are satisfied.
+A right to use a fishing path or other right to use the banks can be acquired as an easement to the fishery by 20 (12) years of continuous use, provided the conditions for an easement are satisfied.

 Implied Rights

 Where there is a property right to use a fishery, the holder can generally repair the access.
-This might involve removal of useless and injurious weeds in the bed of the river although its extent if any will depend on the circumstances.
+This might involve the removal of useless and injurious weeds in the bed of the river, although its extent, if any, will depend on the circumstances.

 Where a right to fish is allowed by consent byelaws or rules, then there is likely to be implied or granted a right of access to the watercourse.
 Its terms if not set out, would be implied in accordance with the circumstances.